The scanner finished its third sweep and chimed.

 Nobody had an issue with it.

 "You survived a live deployment, which the Defense Force counts as proof you can be trusted with real equipment.
 Automatic promotion to Rank E. Combat stipend, surplus artisan access, the whole package.
-You did not get stronger overnight.
-They just stopped assuming you'd die before lunch."
+Your strength is the same as yesterday.
+The paperwork finally stopped assuming you'd die before lunch."

 She tapped the datapad.